Skip to content

 Why Overlay Districts Matter

-The creation of a new overlay district — particularly a TOD or redevelopment overlay — is a strong signal that the municipality is actively promoting development in a specific area.
-These overlays often come with:
+The creation of a new overlay district - particularly a TOD or redevelopment overlay - is a strong signal that the municipality is actively promoting development in a specific area.
+These overlays often come with density bonuses that increase the value of affected parcels, streamlined approval processes that reduce development timelines, and infrastructure investments (transit, roads, utilities) that support intensification.

 Properties within new overlay districts often appreciate as the overlay enables development that wasn't previously feasible.
 Tracking overlay district discussions in council meetings provides early warning of where municipalities are targeting growth and investment.